One Hundred Years of Solitude: Fourth generation

+Remedios the Beauty

 Remedios the Beauty is Arcadio and Santa Sofía's first child.
 It is said she is the most beautiful woman ever seen in Macondo, and unintentionally causes the deaths of several men who love or lust over her.
 She appears to most of the town as naively innocent, and some come to think that she is mentally delayed.
 However, Colonel Aureliano Buendía believes she has inherited great lucidity: "It is as if she's come back from twenty years of war," he said.
 She rejects clothing and beauty which has the opposite effect and makes her more beautiful.
 Too beautiful and, arguably, too wise for the world, Remedios ascends to heaven one afternoon, while folding Fernanda's white sheet.